MariusSimonFischer/das1-solver/README.md

 # DAS Scheduling
 This repository implements three solving mechanisms for a DAS1 scheduling problem.
 Thereby, two heuristics (an adapted Nearest Neighbour Heuristic, and Greedy Heuristic) and one MIP Solver (Gurobi Solver) is used.
-For further information of research: Federico Malucelli, Maddalena Nonato & Stefano Pallottino published the paper building the foundation to this analysis [link to paper](https://link.springer.com/chapter/10.1057/9780230372924_8).
+For further information on research: Federico Malucelli, Maddalena Nonato & Stefano Pallottino published a paper building the foundation to this analysis [link to paper](https://link.springer.com/chapter/10.1057/9780230372924_8).

 This code is part of a Bachelor Thesis written at the Professorship of Business Analytics & Intelligent Systems at TU München.